PedroNiloMalta/Java/README.md

 # Java-Curso
-Todos os exercícios estão em curso java/ex/src/fundamentos
+All exercises are in path java/ex/src/fundamentos